Sovsekongen/PiBotLin/README.md

 # PiBot Group 23
 For completing this project we developed three python scripts.
-One for controlling the robot, one for plotting the results and one for implementation of a PID-controller that controls the robot.
+One for controlling the robot and handling the tcp server, one for plotting the results and one for implementation of a PID-controller that controls the robot.
 Other than the four necessary commands we mainly use a fifth command namely run, that takes two paramers, one for each motor.
+You can send 5 commands to the server.
+1. start (which starts following a wall at 20 centimeters)
+2. stop (stop the wall following behavior)
+3. getdist (get distance to the wall)
+4. getmoters (get the motor values)
+5. run(right, left) (set exact motor values)

 For controlling the robot a P-controller was implemented, which handles checking the distance to a reference of 20 centimeters.
 It was tuned by hand.
 The controller runs a python thread concurrent to the tcp server.
 We did this to make it possible to send other commands to the robot, while the control-part was running.